-In a fine online essay by Kelli Nesbit, the College Station Parks & Recreation marketing coordinator, Lincoln High School blossomed in the years after World War II.
+In a fine online essay by Kelli Nesbit, a College Station Parks & Recreation marketing coordinator, Lincoln High School blossomed in the years after World War II.

 That motto is today emblazoned on the transom above the main entrance to Lincoln Center’s original gymnasium.
 Within that building is a remarkable mural on the west wall high above the court.
-On it are drawings of African-American leaders like Martin Luther King, Booker T. Washington, Barbara Jordan, Maya Angelou and General Collin Powell.
+On it are illustrations of African-American leaders Martin Luther King, Booker T. Washington, Barbara Jordan, Maya Angelou, and General Colin Powell.

-Also included in the rendering, created by Texas A&M architectural professor Russell Reid in 1995, are depictions of a pair of local leaders: Willie Tarrow, the first principal of Lincoln High, and Lillian Jean Clark Robinson, the former supervisor of the Lincoln Recreational Center.
+Also included in the rendering, created by Texas A&M architectural professor Russell Reid in 1995, are depictions of a pair of local community stalwarts: Willie Tarrow, the first principal of Lincoln High, and Lillian Jean Clark Robinson, the former supervisor of the Lincoln Recreational Center.

 On the night of January 20, 1966, one of three classroom buildings comprising Lincoln High School was destroyed by fire.
-Soon after the blaze, Lincoln was closed permanently and its students integrated into other A&M Consolidated schools.
+Soon after the blaze, Lincoln was closed permanently and its students integrated into other College Station schools.

 It would be another five years before Bryan schools were fully integrated, by court order.